algosup/2022-2023-project-2-factory-display-Project-3-group/Documents/PRD/Product-Requirement-Document.md

 ## 2. Opportunity Statement

-The problem encountered by the Jacobi group is that they have a lot of communication.
+The problem encountered by the Jacobi group is that they have a lot of communication between the employees.
 It's important to solve this problem because it's a big problem for the Jacobi group.
 They want to improve the communication of the factory to be more efficient.

 ## 3. Audience